-As per many toppers, the practice of the right kind of model questions and previous-year question papers is the primary step any serious candidate should take.
+As per many toppers, the practice of the right kind of model questions and previous-year question papers is the primary step any serious candidate should take to clear CSAT paper.

-Users are also provided detailed solutions based on the official UPSC key (Available for 2015 and 2016.
-For 2017, we have created our own key until UPSC releases official key)
+Users are also provided detailed solutions based on the official UPSC key.

 This would help you analyse your performance and learn the concepts behind many questions.
 We have also provided detailed solutions and short-cuts to answer each question.
 This would help you save time and maximize your marks.